jodelajo/convert-wordpress-to-react-website/README.md

-# Converted landingpage, created in WordPress and Photoshop/Illustrator into pure css (with a "div" or 2...)!
+# Converted landingpage, created in WordPress and Photoshop/Illustrator into pure css (with a background-image and a "div" or 2...)!
 [React Application](https://github.com/facebook/create-react-app)

 Here's my [Wordpress page](https://jodelajo.nl/jodelajo/):